 Following both the 2003 and 2007 survey seasons, PALCO, the NSOSRP, and the Agencies convened and discussed the HCP management objectives, potential reasons why they may not be met, and potential corrective measures to implement if necessary.
 On both occasions the NSOSRP recommended that HCP results be compared to those of other study areas in the region.
 Figure 4 below illustrates the regional northern spotted owl reproductive rates for several study areas of Northern California (Douglas, Early, Fullerton, Higley, Carlson, pers. comm.
-2017).
+2018).

-As demonstrated in the figure, results for both the core and quadrat sites on HRC track the results of other study areas over the HCP period, with the exception of the Willow Creek Study Area

-(WCSA) for which positive or negative changes sometimes seem to "lag" a year or two behind other study areas.
+As demonstrated in the figure, results for both the core and quadrat sites on HRC track the results of other study areas over the HCP period, with the exception of the Willow Creek Study Area (WCSA) for which positive or negative changes sometimes seem to "lag" a year or two behind other study areas.
 As with other studies in the region (Anthony, et al 2004, Franklin 1997, Franklin 2000) data indicates that reproductive results are strongly correlated to regional trends in climate (Franklin, et al. 2000, HRC, unpublished data).
 Glenn (2009) found that climate accounted for 78-84% of the temporal variation in population change in the Oregon coast range, and climate and barred owls together accounted for approximately 100% of the changes in spotted owl survival.
 Thus, there are good and bad reproductive years that appear to track precipitation early in the breeding season, and more recently, the barred owl influence on spotted owl reproduction.

-All of the five cooperators reported mixed reproductive results for 2017.
+All the five cooperators reported mixed reproductive results for 2018.
 Typically, lower than average rainfall events of late spring results in higher than average reproduction.
-Green Diamond (2014) reported a sharp increase in NSO sites within their barred owl removal experiment area in the Lower Mad River, providing what appears to be important information relative to spotted/barred owl interaction.